Russian pop legend speaks out against war in Ukraine - KTVZ

 Galkin has been an outspoken critic on social media of Russia war, which Kremlin officials call a “special military operation.”

+In a call with reporters on Monday, Kremlin spokesman Dmitry Peskov declined to comment on Pugacheva’s post.

-In early September, Kremlin spokesman Dmitry Peskov said Galkin had made “very bad statements” about Russia and that he was “clearly not on the same path as us,” according to Russian state media.
+But in early September, Peskov said Galkin had made “very bad statements” about Russia and that he was “clearly not on the same path as us,” according to Russian state media.

+At the time, Peskov said he had not heard criticism of Russia’s campaign from Pugacheva and noted that Russian President Vladimir Putin and the singer are “familiar and have met more than once.”

 Pugacheva — up until her Instagram post on Sunday — had largely remained silent on Russia’s war.